lengarvey/chruby_gemsets/README.md

 You can check that this works by running either `gem env` or `gem list` to see that you've got a fresh gemset.

+`.ruby-gemset` is also supported.
+So for those people who are switching from RVM can keep using their project specific dotfiles.

 ## Tips for dealing with git

 If you want to hide the fact you're using a particular gemset: